-EU’s Juncker wants to move from winter/summer time change
+EU official wants to do away from winter-summer time change

 - Aretha's last ride: The vintage hearse that carried Rosa Parks will now bear the Queen of Soul

-Juncker confirmed the outcome of the poll without giving specifics and said that it would make no sense to disregard people’s wishes.
+Juncker said that it would make no sense to disregard people’s wishes, indicating the European Commission proposal would go in that direction.

-The European Parliament and the EU Council of ministers would still need to approve the changes.
+The European Parliament and the EU member states would still need to approve the abolishment of the time change and could still impose further changes to the time system and, for example, decide whether it would be constant summer or winter time.

+Since 1996, the EU nations have moved the clock forward by one hour in March and backward again in October.
+It was harmonized across the bloc to meet concerns of the transport and logistics sectors in the single market.
+There are three standard time zones in the EU.